Chern-Simons-Fermion Vector Model with Chemical Potential: Comment on instability in

 \section{Comment on instability in $|\lambda|>1$}

 In the previous section we solved the Chern-Simons-fermion vector theory with chemical potential in finite temperature in the 't Hooft limit.
 The solution exists when $|\lambda|<1$ and ceases to exist at $|\lambda|=1$.
 It is natural to ask what happens when $|\lambda|>1$.
-It is likely that at $|\lambda|=1$ the system undergoes the phase transition from conformally symmetric (deconfining) phase in $|\lambda|<1$ to broken (confining) one in $|\lambda|>1$.
-Let us briefly discuss the possibility of this phase transition by employing the results obtained above.
+It is likely that at $|\lambda|=1$ the system undergoes the phase transition from conformally symmetric (deconfining) phase in $|\lambda|<1$ to broken (confining) one in $|\lambda|>1$ under the assumption that the theory exists beyond $|\lambda|=1$. \footnote{It is also possible that the theory does not exist beyond $|\lambda|=1$ since the regularization by the Yang-Mills term requires $|\lambda|$ to be less than one.} Let us briefly discuss the possibility of this phase transition by employing the results obtained above.

 For this purpose we consider the same system in the U($N$) (not SU($N$)) gauge group and take the diagonal U($1$) holonomy in the thermal direction into account, which has the leading contribution in $1/N$ expansion.
 The self-energy and free energy density including the holonomy contribution can be respectively obtained directly from the self-energy \eqref{sigmaT} with \eqref{solT}, \eqref{c2} and the grand canonical potential density \eqref{gcpd} by performing an analytic continuation for chemical potential $ \mu \to i\alpha, $ where $\alpha$ represents the diagonal U($1$) holonomy.
 After this manipulation the solution of the self energy becomes \beal{ f(\hat p) &= { \lambda \over \hat p} \log \left( 2(\cosh \sqrt{\hat p^2 +c} + \cos\hat\alpha)\right),\quad g(\hat p) = { c \over \hat p^2} - f(\hat p)^2,\\ e^{\sqrt c \over |\lambda|} &= e^{\sqrt c} +e^{-\sqrt c} +2\cos\hat\alpha, } where $\hat\alpha = {\alpha \over T}$.
 There exists a solution in $0\leq\hat\alpha\leq\pi$ when $|\lambda|<1$.
 In the region $|\lambda|>1$ there also exists a solution in $\hat\alpha_c \leq\hat\alpha\leq\pi$, where $\alpha_c$ is a function of $\lambda$ taking values between $\pi/2$ and $2\pi/3$. \footnote{ Precisely speaking, $\alpha_c$ is given by $\alpha_c(\lambda) = \arccos\text{Max}_{\sqrt c}\(\half \exp({\sqrt c \over |\lambda|}) -\cosh\sqrt c\)$, where $\text{Max}_{x} A(x)$ is the maximum value of $A(x)$ with respect to $x$. } The free energy density is